Munnikumari92/Pizza_sales_report/README.md

 The Pizza Sales Report dashboards provide a user-friendly interface and offer the following views:

--Trends: Daily and monthly sales trends.
+1.Trends: Daily and monthly sales trends.

 >>Pizza Category Analysis: Sales breakdown by pizza category.